 Minimum duration of degree

-Please Note: This information is for students commencing study in their degree from 2012.
-Continuing students (pre-2012) in the eight unit program (FC037) should refer to the information relating to this course on the Postgraduate Coursework Programs for Continuing Students Only (Discontinued Programs) webpage.
+Please Note: This information is for students commencing study in their degree from 2014.
+Continuing students (pre-2014) should refer to the information relating to this course on the Postgraduate Coursework Programs for Continuing Students Only (Discontinued Programs) webpage.
 Alternatively, students can refer to the handbook for the year they commenced.
 Archived faculty handbooks can be accessed on the Handbooks website.